 Until 2001, only three painite crystals were known to exist.
 Since then, additional discoveries have produced many more specimens of this deep red gemstone, but facetable material remains very rare.

-Painites are found only in Myanmar.
+Painites occur only in Myanmar.
 The first painite specimen, a single crystal, was identified as a new gem species in 1957.
 Until 2001, only two more crystals were found.
 Since then, more painites have been discovered.
-Over a thousand crystals and fragments have now been recovered, but most of this material isn’t facetable.
+Over a thousand crystals and fragments have now been recovered, but most of this material isn't facetable.

 This cut corner square painite shows deep red/brownish orange pleochroism.
 0.75 cts, Myanmar, 2005 find.
 Photo by Allyce Kosnar. © Kosnar Gem Co.
 Used with permission.